The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 38

 The Charles Schwab Corporation dividend history shows a CAGR of 11.3% per year from 2011 to 2025.
-The per-share dividend grew from $0.24 to $1.08 over that window (2026 data is partial and excluded from the CAGR calculation).
-The largest annual increase in the window was 47.8% in 2019, while the dividend held flat across multiple years, including 2012 through 2015 and again in 2020 to 2021 and 2023 to 2024.
+The per-share payout grew from $0.24 to $1.08 over that period (2026 data is partial and excluded from the CAGR calculation).
+The largest annual increase in the window was 47.8% in 2019, while the dividend held flat across multiple years, including 2012 through 2015 and again in 2020 to 2021, showing that growth has not been linear.

 | Period | CAGR | From | To |